cncf/tag-security/assessments/projects/openkruise/self-assessment.md

 ##### Workflow

 1.  `kruise-operator` executes `kubctl-kruise` to initiate manual action
-    1. Examples of manual action are expose, scale, and rollout
+    1. Examples of manual action are scale and rollout
 2.  `kubctl-kruise` calls the `kruise-manager` which is part of the Control Plane
 3.  `kruise-daemon` calls the `kruise-manager` through the `kube-apiserver`
 4.  `kruise-daemon` executes an operation on the node